Assault of Health Care Providers or Emergency Services Medical Personnel in Rhode Island

 Rhode Island General Laws 5-37.3-3 Health Care Services means acts of diagnosis, treatment, medical evaluation, or counseling or any other acts that may be permissible under the healthcare licensing statutes of the State of Rhode Island.

 It is important to take quick action and contact experienced criminal defense attorneys to defend you against felony charges like Assault of Health Care Providers or Emergency Services Medical Personnel.
-At the Law Office of David Ellison, we have experienced criminal defense attorneys who have represented clients on the charge of Assault of Health Care Providers.
-Contact the team at the Law Office of David Ellison today at 401-230-5520, you do not have to fight these charges alone.
+At the Ellison Law LLC, we have experienced criminal defense attorneys who have represented clients on the charge of Assault of Health Care Providers.
+Contact the team at Ellison Law LLC today at 401-230-5520, you do not have to fight these charges alone.